MicrosoftDocs/cpp-docs/docs/parallel/openmp/a-examples.md

 The `atomic` directive applies only to the C or C++ statement immediately following it.
 As a result, elements of *y* aren't updated atomically in this example.

-## A.13 Using the flush directive with a list
+## A.13 A flush directive with a list

 The following example uses the `flush` directive for point-to-point synchronization of specific objects between pairs of threads: